maram-ra/Aruma/Stage 3: Technical Documentation/Technical_Documentation.md

 **Artisan Profile page:**
 <p align="center"><img width="800" alt="Artisan Profile page" src="https://github.com/maram-ra/Aruma/blob/main/Stage%203%3A%20Technical%20Documentation/Mockups/artisan/profilePage.png" /></p>

-**Artisan Profile page:**
 ---

 ### 3. Marketplace Browsing
 - As a **client**, I want to browse artisans in a marketplace, so that I can discover products, workshops, and live shows.
-- As an **anonymous visitor**, I want to preview the marketplace, so that I can see artisans before registering.

 **MVP Scope:**
 Simple list/grid of artisans with name, short bio, and one featured image.
 No filters or advanced search.